mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 it seems like every time we ask for features to touch this area, you know, it's going to take a long time.
 Can we do anything about that?
-And then you actually have the business going and asking for system's health. .
-Whereas before it would be completely invisible to them. .
-So I think that stuff like this is kind of like the path forward in a way is to basically sort of make.
+And then you actually have the business going and asking for system's health.
+Whereas before it would be completely invisible to them.So I think that stuff like this is kind of like the path forward in a way is to basically sort of make.
 The systems are real to people within an organization.
 And, you know, sometimes the choice is going to be to do something very